Mandurah railway station: Bus routes

 The bus services (except for 583, 584, 586 and 590) from Mandurah station commenced on the same day as the regular services on the Mandurah line, 24 December 2007, the Monday after the station and line were opened.
 590 was introduced in January 2008 (and withdrawn in December 2011) while 586 was added in April 2010.
 There is also a free direct shuttle service operating every 20 minutes between the station and the city centre (in contrast to the 588, 589 and 590 which deviate via the Mandurah Forum shopping centre).

 A significant change in bus routes occurred on 18 December 2011, which saw the 590 service withdrawn and two new bus routes 583 and 584 replacing the original 588 and 589 services.
 The two replaced services were rerouted to operate on a loop serving the Mandurah foreshore and the Mandurah Forum.
 Bus routes in Halls Head, Erksine, Falcon, Wannanup and Dawesville and also changed on 2 March 2014 when route 593 was introduced and route 592 was shortened, terminating in Wannanup.

 By opening of the Lakelands Station on 11 June 2023, the bus services had changed and connecting to Lakelands Station.
 Routes 558 had been shortened to Warnbro Station and replaced by route 585.
 Routes 584 and 586 were extended to Lakelands Station, route 586 had been withdrawn and replaced by route 587 and renumbered as route 586.

+Bus stands

 Mandurah is also served by Transwa services to Perth Coach Terminal, Augusta, Collie and Pemberton and South West Coach Lines services to Perth Airport, Busselton and Manjimup.